 Don’t be afraid to be creative.
 If you’re a classic Star Wars fan, “Vader’s Little Princess” and “Darth Vader and Son” are pretty funny for an adult, and they won’t warp the kid (too much).

+If you know the mom-to-be loves walks, get her the best baby walker you can afford on your budget.
+Or if you know they’re looking to start developing their baby’s intelligence right away – get them a cool toy.
 Nothing with too many parts or toxic paints.
 There are a million awesome options out there.
 Think about age appropriate things you grew up with.

 If all else fails, I’ve never heard of a kid choking on a Tardis.